OfficeDev/office-js-docs-pr/docs/develop/add-in-manifests.md

 Every Office add-in has a manifest.
 There are two types of manifests:

-- **XML manifest:** This is the only type of manifest that is currently supported for production add-ins.
+- **XML manifest:** This is the only type of manifest that is currently supported for non-Outlook add-ins.
 As the name indicates, it is XML format.
-This type of manifest can't be used for an app that combines an add-in with some other kind of Teams App; that is, some other kind of extension of the Microsoft 365 platform.
+This type of manifest can't be used for an app that combines an add-in with some other kind of extension of the Microsoft 365 platform.
-- **unified manifest for Microsoft 365:** This is a JSON-formatted manifest that has been used for years as the manifest for Teams Apps.
-It is supported for add-ins only as a preview currently, and only on Outlook for Windows.
-It shouldn't be used with a production add-in.
-When it releases to general availability, add-ins that use this manifest can be combined with other kinds of Teams Apps in a single app that is installable as a unit whole.
+- **unified manifest for Microsoft 365:** This is an expanded version of the JSON-formatted manifest that has been used for years as the manifest for Teams Apps.
+Currently, this manifest is only available for Outlook add-ins and only in Office linked to a Microsoft 365 subscription and installed on Windows, on a mobile device, or in Outlook on the web.
+We're working on extending support to Excel, PowerPoint, and Word, as well as to Outlook on Mac, and to perpetual versions of Office.
+Add-ins that use this manifest can be combined with other kinds of extensions of the Microsoft 365 platform in a single app that is installable as a unit whole.

 The remainder of this article is applicable to both types of manifest.

 > [!TIP]
 >
 > - For an overview that is specific to the XML manifest, see [Office Add-ins XML manifest](xml-manifest-overview.md).
-> - For an overview that is specific to the unified manifest, see [Office Add-ins with the unified manifest for Microsoft 365 (preview)](unified-manifest-overview.md).
+> - For an overview that is specific to the unified manifest, see [Office Add-ins with the unified manifest for Microsoft 365](unified-manifest-overview.md).
 > - If you have some familiarity with the XML manifest, the article [Compare the XML manifest with the unified manifest for Microsoft 365](json-manifest-overview.md) explains the unified manifest by comparing it with the XML manifest.

 The manifest file of an Office Add-in describes how your add-in should be activated when an end user installs and uses it with Office documents and applications.